euphonie/study-notes/Computer Science/Theory/Statistics/Probability Distribution.md

 The last part means: event X that has an uniform distribution ranging from 3 to 7.

 For this types of distributions, it applies:
-- The mean and the variance are uninterpretable.
+1. The mean and the variance are uninterpretable.
-- The mean and the variance present no predictive power.
+2. The mean and the variance present no predictive power.

-- **Benoulli Distribution**.
+#### **Benoulli Distribution**
 Events that can only have true or false, or only two possible outcomes.
 Any event having two outcomes can be a Bernoulli event, it's just needed to assign which event falls for true and which one for false.
+This distribution is denoted as:

+$$
+Ber
+$$

 - **Binomial Distribution**.
 The outcomes of each iteration are two as in Bernoulli, but the experiment consists on many iterations.
 E.g. the likelihood of getting head two times, when making a 3-iterations coin toss.
 - **Poisson Distribution**.
 Used to test how unusual an event frequency is for a given interval.
 E.g. Given a player that scores 35 points per game.
 What is the probability of the player scoring 12 points on the first quarter of the game.